Midnight Menace (1946 film)

-Midnight Menace is a short American musical film released in 1946.
+Midnight Menace is a 1946 American short musical film directed by Josh Binney.
 It was produced by All-American News and Al Sack.
-Josh Binney directed.
 The plot involves a Voodoo practitioner making dead bodies appear around Lollypop Jones.
 The film features songs by Fats Waller and Andy Razaf.
 An alternative description of the plot says the film is about a Voodoo practitioner hypnotizing a man's wife and using her in his stage show.

 The film was advertised as having an "All Colored Cast".
 Jones also starred in Chicago After Dark and Lucky Gamblers.